efosazuwa/my-portfolio/README.md

 # example_portfolio
-Example portfolio using github pages
+Example portfolio using github pages (These data science projects are not mine.
+I'm just using them as filler tutorial from [here](https://www.youtube.com/watch?v=1aXk2RViq3c))

 # [Project 1: Data Science Salary Estimator: Project Overview](https://github.com/PlayingNumbers/ds_salary_proj)
 * Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.